eyk801/SWE-A4-A5/readme.txt

 controller-users.csv for a more extensive list of viable usernames/passwords).
 3. Interact with program via Eclipse console

+NOTE: When opening the map multiple times during use, the map may open behind the console instead of in front.
+If the map does not appear to open when it should, it will be behind the console.

 Testing:
 How to run tests: